delvedor/monoliths-always-pay-their-debts/index.md

 A user should be able to:
 - Signup!
-- Post a new post
+- Post a new moo
 - Get a post by id
 - Get all the posts of a user